mahoney1/docs/commercial-paper-tutorial.md

 ## Estimated time

 After the prerequisites are installed, this should take approximately *45 minutes* to complete.

+## Scenario

+Magnetocorp issue a Commercial Paper - this is performed by Isabella, an employee of MagnetoCorp.
+An investor, Digibank - through its investment trader Balaji - purchases the Commercial Paper.
+Digibank hold it for a period of time, and then redeem it at face value with MagnetoCorp for a small profit.
+You can read more on the Commercial paper example at https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html

 ## Step 1.
 Get the commercial Paper Sample